inmagik/django-search-views/README.md

-# Development
+# License and development

-This project is maintained by [Inmagik](https://www.inmagik.com), suggestions and pull requests are welcome.
+This project is MIT licensed and maintained by [Inmagik](https://www.inmagik.com), suggestions and pull requests are welcome via the [Github project page](https://github.com/inmagik/django-search-views/issues)